Ukraine, US teams hold talks in Saudi Arabia, US envoy hopeful on ending war

-The meeting in Saudi Arabia, which precedes talks on Monday between the US and Russian delegations, came as US special envoy Steve Witkoff expressed optimism about the chances for ending Europe's deadliest conflict since World War Two.
+The meeting in Saudi Arabia, which preceded talks on Monday between the US and Russian delegations, came as US special envoy Steve Witkoff expressed optimism about the chances of ending Europe's deadliest conflict since World War II.

 "I feel that (Russian President Vladimir Putin) wants peace," Witkoff told Fox News on Sunday.